stuykc/stuykc.github.io/about/committees/index.md

 -New Projects is the team behind all of the New Event emails!
 -We find a variety of interesting events for our volunteers to choose from and contact organizations to arrange them!
--You get to choose which events our Key Clubbers participate in (maybe adding an event you’ve always been interested in doing -Learn essential outreach skills along the way!
+-You get to choose which events our Key Clubbers participate in (maybe adding an event youâ€™ve always been interested in doing
+-Learn essential outreach skills along the way!

 </blockquote>